NiftyLeague/ftso-feed-value-provider/docs/health-endpoints.md

 ## Overview

-The FTSO Feed Value Provider exposes four health check endpoints for monitoring system status, readiness, and liveness.
-These endpoints are designed for use by load balancers, orchestration systems (Kubernetes, Docker), and monitoring tools.
+The FTSO Feed Value Provider exposes multiple health check endpoints, each with a distinct purpose for monitoring system status, readiness, and liveness.
+Understanding the role of each is crucial for effective monitoring and orchestration.

+- **`/health` (Primary Health Check)**: Answers "Is the application operational?"
+Used for Docker health checks.
+- **`/health/ready` (Readiness)**: Answers "Is the application ready to serve traffic?"
+Used for Kubernetes readiness probes.
+- **`/health/live` (Liveness)**: Answers "Is the application running?"
+Used for Kubernetes liveness probes.
+- **`/health/detailed` (Debugging)**: Provides a verbose report for human analysis.

 ## Endpoints

-### 1. `/health` - Basic Health Check
+### 1. `/health` - Primary Health Check

-Returns comprehensive system health status including all integrated components.
+Returns a simple `200 OK` if the system is `healthy` or `degraded`, and a `503 Service Unavailable` if `unhealthy`.
+This is the primary endpoint for Docker health checks.

+A `degraded` status indicates that the application is functional but may have non-critical issues (e.g., a single data source is down).
+It is still considered "healthy" by Docker to avoid unnecessary container restarts.
+An `unhealthy` status means the application cannot function correctly.

 **Method**: `GET`